Mochxd/NotePad-App/README.md

 # Java NotePad

-Java NotePad is a simple text editor built using Java Swing.
-It provides basic text editing features, file manipulation, and zoom functionality.
+Java NotePad is a lightweight, user-friendly text editor developed using Java Swing.
+It offers essential text editing features, file manipulation capabilities, and a convenient zoom functionality.

 ## Features

+- **Create, Open, and Save:**
-- Create a new file
+  - Create a new file or open existing ones seamlessly.
-- Open existing files
+  - Save your work effortlessly with the intuitive file management options.

-- Save files
+- **Edit Operations:**
-- Undo and redo actions
+  - Undo and redo actions for quick revisions.
-- Cut, copy, and paste text
+  - Cut, copy, paste, and delete text with ease.

-- Delete selected text
+- **Zoom Functionality:**
-- Zoom in and out
+  - Zoom in and out for a customized viewing experience.

 ## Table of Contents